DenisBalan/denis.md/_posts/2020-03-12-create-powershell-module.md

 ---
 > *tl;dr* How to develop and publish basic PowerShell 7 module with PSScriptAnalyzer, Pester, Plaster, PSDeploy, BuildHelpers, InvokeBuild invoking CI build on AppVeyor that test the module to not break anything, and CD pipeline to publish to PowershellGallery.

 Daily experience with PowerShell implies itself dealing with scripts, being it plain scripts, grouped cmdlets or whole modules.
-Properly packaging your code into a reusable module is one way of achieving [separation of concers].
+Properly packaging your code into a reusable module is one way of achieving [separation of concerns].

 > Module that extracts information from [National Bank of Moldova] (Banca Națională a Moldovei - BNM) about today's exchange rate for foreign currencies for integrating into application backends, excel sheets, and more.